ElpisTser/local-network-text-transfer/README.md

 ```

 - Scan the QR code with **Expo Go** on your physical device.
-- The app should load and display a connection screen where you can enter the server address and test connectivity.
+- The app should load and display a connection screen.
+- Enter the server address and press "Connect to Server".
+- Upon a successful response, you'll be redirected to the text sending screen where you can log text to the server.